-Five student-athletes from across England have been revealed as the 2017 TASS Stars Awards winners following a morning at the world athletics championships on Friday.
+Five student-athletes from across England have been revealed as the 2017 TASS Stars Awards winners following a celebratory morning at the World Athletics Championships on Friday.

 Goalball player Sarah Leiter, triple jumper Naomi Ogbeta, judoka Rhys Thompson, triathlete Calum Johnson and boxer Georgia O’Connor were all named as prize-winners at the presentation, in recognition of their successes in the past year.